Frequently Asked Questions

 Who is “authorised” to “certify” my Identification?

 If you are completing the new white card (CPCCWHS1001) and you do not have a photo ID, your ID documents must be certified.

 Each copy will need to be certified by a Justice of the Peace (JP), Commissioner for Declarations or legal practitioner as being true and correct copies of the original after having sighted such original.

 To find a Justice of the Peace (JP) near you please see here.

 When do I need to upload my ID?

 For the new white card (CPCCWHS1001), you must upload your ID and have it finalised by our support team before you can attempt your video verbal assessment.
 The reason for this is that our assessors will use your ID to confirm your identity during the assessment.

 Which White Cards do you issue?

-We issue both QLD and WA White Cards.
-The card you receive depends on where you live, please see below for more info.
+We issue WA White Cards for all online white card training *.
 If you are completing the white card for a licence or permit please check with your relevant state regulatory body to ensure that the White Card that will be issued to you will be accepted.